The Marin funding chasm, in one table

 Sources

-2. RVSD: Financial Information — district’s own explanation of the year-to-year flip between LCFF (state-aid) and basic-aid (community-funded) status, and the role of low housing turnover in Fairfax and San Anselmo.
+- RVSD: Financial Information — district's own explanation of how it flips between LCFF (state-aid) and basic-aid (community-funded) status year to year.